 This is not to say that you can neglect spending time ensuring that they get exercise, just that you should not expect to spend hours a day exercising them.

 One thing to note is that as puppies, you should avoid forced exercise via runs with them.
 While it’s fine to let them run around and play on their own, they shouldn’t be taken on runs with you until they are 18-months old.

 Doing so at an earlier age could risk damage to their joints as well as orthopedic issues.

 Because walks are a much lower impact form of exercise, this is the recommended approach for getting out excess puppy energy until they reach an appropriate age.

 If you plan on running with them once they’re older, make sure that you slowly increase the mileage.
 Much like yourself, their bodies will need time to adapt to the new form of exercise.

-For more information about exercising your Great Dane, make sure to also take a look at our articles linked below.
+For more information about exercising your Great Dane, make sure to also take a look at my articles linked below.